 Senator Lindstrom represented LB266 as an effort to clarify the statutory language and remove those roadblocks, saying the bill can “encourage more skilled professionals to choose and build careers in this critically important, but often under-valued sector of our state’s workforce.”

-First Five Nebraska Policy Associate Elizabeth Everett testified in support of the bill, pointing out the fact that many parts of the state lack quality child care options to meet the needs of working parents and employers.
-“It is in our own best interest to encourage small business operators and skilled early learning professionals to remain engaged and viable in this industry, which directly and indirectly generates significant revenue for our state and nation,” she said.
+First Five Nebraska Policy Associate Elizabeth Everett testified in support of the bill, pointing out that many parts of the state lack quality child care options to meet the needs of working parents and employers.
+“It's in our own best interest to encourage small business operators and skilled early learning professionals to remain engaged and viable in this industry, which directly and indirectly generates significant revenue for our state and nation,” she said.

 If voted out of committee, LB266 will proceed to General File, the next phase of the legislative process, where the bill will be debated by the full body of the Nebraska Legislature.